 - Canadian Mental Health Association

 - Canadian Centre for Occupational Health and Safety

 - Morneau Shepell – CFIB’s partner

 What is CFIB doing?

 CFIB’s legislative team in Newfoundland and Labrador are working to ensure the provincial government knows what your business needs.
-Currently, we are asking the Government of Newfoundland and Labrador to do the following:

 FAQ on COVID-19

 We’re dedicated to supporting your business through this difficult time by compiling answers to the most common COVID-19 questions and keeping you up to date on the latest relief measures from the federal government.
 Visit our Small Business Help Center to learn more.